 What is liver transplantation?

-Liver transplantation is an operation performed when a person’s liver condition has deteriorated to the point that they are experiencing life-threatening problems.
-It is performed by surgically removing the diseased liver and replacing it with part of a liver or a whole liver from another person.
-The new liver is obtained from either a person who is legally brain dead or from an adult living person who donates a part of his/her liver.
-The person who has received the transplant will then need to take medication indefinitely to prevent his/her body from rejecting the new liver.
+Liver transplantation is an operation performed when a person’s liver health is so poor that it is considered life-threatening.
+Transplantation is performed by surgically removing the diseased liver and replacing it with part of a liver or a whole liver from another person.
+The new liver comes from a legally brain-dead person or from an adult who donates part of their liver.
+The person who receives the transplant needs to take medication(s) for a long time to prevent their body from rejecting the new liver.

 What are the symptoms of liver failure?

 - Yellow eyes and yellow skin (called jaundice)

 - Bleeding due to poor blood clotting